The best classic gins – taste tested

 The Blackfriars distillery is as iconic for the City of Plymouth as the bottle of Plymouth Gin is for the bartender.
 The distillery has stood in the old Blackfriars since 1793 and the stills remain firing.
 Plymouth Dry sings with juniper vigour and brings citrus and cardamom to the party.
 A Martini made with Plymouth gin is one of life’s true pleasures.

 The shape of this world-renowned bottle is inspired by a cocktail shaker, making Tanqueray an immediate hit with the home bartenders amongst us.
 The recipe is on a secure lockdown – a shrouded secret never to be told.
 Word on the street is it contains no citrus and only four botanicals.
 Its strength of 43.1% ABV in the UK ensures it’s a key player in the make-up of any drink it’s used in.

 This bottle is the pièce de résistance of master distiller Jared Brown’s flavour-making career.
 Triple-macerated juniper and a navy strength ABV of 57% would have you thinking the V.J.O.P (which stands for ‘very junipery over proof’) will blow your head off, but the genius of it is that it tastes smooth and goes down oh-so easily.

 This gin derives from a tale of discovery.
 Through a touch of well-timed luck, a close friend of the Pickering’s founders procured a historic recipe with roots in 1947 Bombay around the same time as the distillery was under construction.
-This warming, considered, spiced gin with a cosy hug of cinnamon takes control of your drink and offers you a little glimpse of the past and those final days of the Raj.
+This warming, considered, spiced gin with a cosy hug of cinnamon takes control of your drink and offers you a little glimpse of the past.

 Jensen’s Old Tom